singh-man/books/crackingTheCoding/02_linkedLists.md

 ---

 We will approach this problem both recursively and non-recursively.
 Remember that recursive solutions are often cleaner but less optimal.
-For example, in this problem, the recursive implementation is about half the length of the iterative solution but also takes 0( n) space, where n is the number of elements in the linked list.
+For example, in this problem, the recursive implementation is about half the length of the iterative solution but also takes O(n) space, where n is the number of elements in the linked list.

 Note that for this solution, we have definedk such that passing in k = 1 would return the last element, k = 2 would return to the second to last element, and so on.
 It is equally acceptable to definek such that k = 0 would return the last element.